-- Possession of illegal bait. - Using live or dead minnows, chub, or other freshwater bait fish. - Chum broadcast, feed, or distribute bait (e.g., fish eggs, roe, or food). - Digging for bait or harvesting intertidal organisms.
+- Possession of illegal bait. - Using live or dead minnows, chub, or other freshwater bait fish. - Attracting, collecting, or feeding fish by using fish eggs, roe, or food. - Digging for bait or harvesting intertidal organisms.

-Salmon Size & Possession Limits
+8 Salmon Size & Possession Limits

 - 12-inch minimum size limit.
-All fish retained larger than 12 inches count towards the daily catch limit. - Daily possession limit: 2 daily limits in fresh form. - Hatchery steelhead and salmon may be caught and released until daily limit is retained.
+All fish retained larger than 12 inches count towards the daily catch limit. - Daily possession limit: 2 daily limits in fresh form - Hatchery steelhead and salmon may be caught and released until daily limit is retained.

-Identifying Hatchery Fish
+9 Identifying Hatchery Fish

-Hatchery salmon and steelhead are identified by a healed scar where the adipose or ventral fin was removed (see below).
+Hatchery salmon and steelhead (except Queets River hatchery steelhead) are identified by a healed scar where the adipose or ventral fin was removed (see below).
 Harvest is only allowed in areas and seasons listed on pages 8-12.
-Queets River hatchery steelhead are identified by a dorsal fin height of less than 2-1/8 inches.
+Queets River Hatchery steelhead are identified by a dorsal fin height of less than 2-1/8 inches.

-Catch & Release All Wild Fish
+10 Catch & Release All Wild Fish